mmichilot/AD9833-Library/README.md

 ```c
 #include <AD9833.h>
 ```
-With that line, the library functions are now available for use!
+With that line, the library's functions are now available for use!